Glow in the Dark Crystals

 UVB

 Phosphorescence, in contrast, extends the drama.
-When certain minerals absorb light, they hold onto that energy, releasing it more gradually over time.
+When certain minerals absorb light, they retain that energy, releasing it more gradually over time.
 This lingering luminosity, observed in minerals such as willemite and sphalerite, is akin to a gentle afterglow.
 Phosphorescent materials store energy and release it at a leisurely pace.
-Phosphorescence persists seconds, minutes or even hours after initial excitation.
+Phosphorescence can persist for seconds, minutes, or even hours after the initial excitation.

-When you hold a phosphorescent stone such as the Red River selenites from Manitoba, charge them and then remove the light, it will feel like you are holding a ball of energy.
-The delayed emissions appear paradoxical and the stuff of science fiction—much like holding an illuminated lightbulb that is not plugged in.
+When you hold a phosphorescent stone such as the Red River selenites from Manitoba, charge it, and then remove the light, it can feel like you are holding a ball of energy.
+The delayed emission appears paradoxical and the stuff of science fiction—much like holding an illuminated lightbulb that is not plugged in.

 Glow-in-the-dark materials are often phosphorescent.
-The materials absorb light and then release it slowly over time, making them visible in the dark.
+These materials absorb light energy and then release it slowly over time, making them visible in the dark.

 Why is it Called A “Black” Light

-The color we perceive as black is fundamentally the absence of any light frequencies of the visible spectrum.
-Although black lights emit light, ultraviolet light is not visible to human eyes, so the light is "black" as far as your eyes are concerned.
-A light that only gives off ultraviolet light would leave a room in apparent total darkness.
+The colour we perceive as black is fundamentally the absence of visible light.
+Although black lights do emit light, ultraviolet radiation lies outside the visible spectrum and cannot be seen by human eyes, so the light is effectively “black” to us.
+A lamp that emits only ultraviolet light would leave a room in apparent darkness, even though radiation is present.

 How Many Rocks Glow

-The most common minerals on the global market that fluoresce are aragonites, calcites, chalcedonies, fluorites, hackmanites, hyalite opals, rubies, and sodalites.
-Next are the region- specific minerals such as ones from the township of Franklin, New Jersey (USA) and Greenland.
-There are still other obscure mineral varieties that aren’t commonly seen nor readily available at gem shows and rock shops.
+The most common fluorescent minerals found on the global market include aragonites, calcites, chalcedonies, fluorites, hackmanites, hyalite opals, rubies, and sodalites.
+Beyond these are region-specific minerals, such as those from Franklin, New Jersey (USA) and Greenland, which are renowned for unique and intense fluorescent assemblages.
+There are also numerous obscure or rarely encountered mineral varieties that are seldom seen and not readily available at gem shows or rock shops.

 Trace Elements

-These elements can interact with the crystal lattice of minerals or compounds, leading to energy transitions that result in fluorescence.
-Keep in mind that the specific fluorescent properties can vary widely depending on chemical composition, crystal structure, and impurities present in the material.
+Certain trace elements can interact with a mineral’s crystal lattice, creating energy transitions that result in fluorescence or phosphorescence.
+The specific response can vary widely depending on chemical composition, crystal structure, and the type and concentration of impurities present.

 F = Fluorescence